 Attivio joined search colleagues in DC November 14-17 for KMWorld’s Enterprise Search and Discovery Summit.
-From their strategic location at the show’s Enterprise Solutions Showcase, CTO Will Johnson enjoyed meeting IT professionals, customers, partners, and vendors from across the US, demoing the Attivio platform,
+From their strategic location at the show’s Enterprise Solutions Showcase, CTO Will Johnson enjoyed meeting IT professionals, customers, partners, and vendors from across the US, demoing the Attivio platform, sharing customer success stories, and talking to folks about what’s hot and what’s not in search right now over cocktails after the show.
+Common topics included GSA replacement, knowledge management struggling to achieve its vision, and the continuing emergence of cognitive search.

 Search professionals from across the nation are gathering in Washington DC this week for the Enterprise Search and Discovery Summit at KMWorld.
 For some, the looming abandonment of Google’s Search Appliance (GSA) solution will be a topic of discussion.